Tamim-369/tamim-template/README.md

-# Sparkpress Express js template
+# Tamim Express js template

 Note: The project is still under development so it's possible to see unexpected errors.